Welcome to NVFPA!

 Virtual Matter of Balance Workshop

-The Virtual Matter of Balance falls prevention program is an evidence-based cognitive restructuring program that meets for 2 hours a week for 9 weeks.
-We focus on how we view falling, our fears of falling, and strategies for preventing a fall and invite participation in gentle exercises.
+The Virtual Matter of Balance falls prevention program is an evidence-based cognitive restructuring program.
+We focus on how we view falling, our fears of falling, and strategies for preventing a fall.
+In addition, we invite participation in gentle exercises.

 Enrollment in the Virtual Matter of Balance program requires a 9-week commitment and participation with your device camera on.
-The Matter of Balance program meets once a week for 9 weeks on Thursday, January 11 to Thursday, March 7 from 1pm to 3pm.
+The Matter of Balance program will meet twice a week for 4 1/2 weeks or once a week for 9 weeks .

 Aging Matters TV Show